Skip main navigation

 • Try all light switches

-• Open and close garage doors manually and with the remote, then test the reverse safety setting
+• Open and close garage doors manually and with the remote

 • Confirm weather stripping on doors is intact